Technology

 Studies have shown that treatment is more effective if used for more than 18 hours a day.
 It is worn from first diagnosis until death and is used with the standard treatment protocol of radiotherapy and chemotherapy (temozolomide).

-To work effectively, the transducer arrays must be placed directly on the scalp, so the head has to be shaved throughout treatment.
+To work effectively, the transducer arrays must be placed directly on the scalp, so the head must be shaved throughout treatment.
 The transducer arrays need to be replaced one to two times per week (every 4 to 7 days), depending on factors like how much the patient sweats and how quickly hair grows.
 Patients can shower without taking off the transducer arrays but they have to wear a shower cap.

 Optune commonly causes skin irritation beneath the transducer arrays and in rare cases can lead to headaches, falls, fatigue, muscle twitching or skin ulcers.
 45% of patients had skin irritation (2% severe).

-A randomized phase III trial was conducted in newly diagnosed patients.
 The primary endpoint was progression free survival (PFS).
 The pre-specified, interim analysis of EF-14 trial data was conducted on the first 315 patients, representing approximately 50 percent of the targeted study population.
 The trial was stopped early due to the success.

 The data shows that: